ombulabs/blog/_posts/2017-10-25-tips-for-upgrading-rails-3-2-to-4.markdown

 or by moving the plugin to your `lib` directory and require it from somewhere within your Rails app.

-## 7. Next steps
+## <a id="next-steps"></a> 7.
+Next steps

-If you're running Rails 4.0, congratulations!
+If you successfully followed all of these steps, by now you should be running Rails 4.0!

-Stay tuned for our Rails 4.0 to Rails 4.2 article, check out our [Rails performance articles](https://www.ombulabs.com/blog/tags/performance) to fine-tune your app, and feel free to tell us how your upgrade went.
+To fine-tune your app, check out [FastRuby.io](https://fastruby.io), and feel free to tell us how your upgrade went.